-The volume of subdivision activity in Bass Coast Shire has been highly variable over the past decade as shown in Figure 26, with an average of 372 new lots approved for creation per annum from 2011 to 2021.
+The volume of subdivision activity in Bass Coast Shire was highly variable over the period 2011 to 2021 as shown in Figure 26, with an average of 372 new lots approved for creation per annum from 2011 to 2021.

 As with dwelling approvals, Cowes recorded the most substantial subdivision activity in Bass Coast Shire (43%), with around 1,750 new lots approved for creation.
 In the order of 530-550 new lots were approved for creation over the period in each Wonthaggi and Inverloch.